jbellic/adaptive-concurrent-clahe/README.md

 ### Adaptive Check

 Allows the user to check if image candidate is suitable for CLAHE application by analysing image pixels.
 If image contains x percent amount of too dark pixels, where darkness is defined by a custom threshold value, then CLAHE is applied.
-This feature is optional and mostly useful for retrieval applications.
+This feature is optional and mostly useful for retrieval applications where it must be distinguished, if applying CLAHE on target image may give better results.

 ![AC-CLAHE](https://raw.githubusercontent.com/jbellic/adaptive-concurrent-clahe/master/rootsift-test.jpg)
 > More features gives positive effect on image feature extraction and matching